The Future of Large Language Model Pre-training is Federated

 \subsubsection{Mitigation of LLMs demands}

 The wider AI community has gone to great lengths to circumvent the high requirements of LLM utilization and thus expand the data pool we can draw upon.
 Such endeavors have widely focused on locally running efficient inference with pre-trained model weights \citep{llama,llama2}, quantization \citep{Quantized1bitLLMs}, or parameter-efficient fine-tuning \citep{hu2021lora}.
-The recent work of \citet{DistributedInferenceAndFineTuningLargeModelsOverTheInternet} proposes Petal, which enables wide-scale collaboration for inference and parameter-efficient fine-tuning over the Internet by joining the resources of multiple parties.
+The recent work proposes Petal \citep{DistributedInferenceAndFineTuningLargeModelsOverTheInternet}, which enables wide-scale collaboration for inference and parameter-efficient fine-tuning over the Internet by joining the resources of multiple parties.
 Their work assumes that clients provide inference jobs or data for fine-tuning, and servers execute the LLM inference/fine-tuning in a distributed pipeline parallel fashion.
-To enable efficient fine-tuning, their system makes clients responsible for holding the trainable parameters, with servers merely running forward passes and returning gradients for the pre-trained weights they store.
+Their system makes clients responsible for holding the trainable parameters to enable efficient fine-tuning, with servers merely running forward passes and returning gradients for the pre-trained weights they store.

-We argue that while methods exploiting pre-trained weights are highly beneficial to the wider community, they do not resolve the bottleneck of pre-training.
-Thus, the community is bound to the decisions made by actors capable of training LLMs regarding their structure and the data they use, and they may suffer downstream consequences for such reliance.
-This may happen since the pre-trained model, further fine-tuned for a specific downstream task, is the dominant upper bound for the downstream model's performances.
+We argue that while methods exploiting pre-trained weights are highly beneficial to the broader community, they do not resolve the bottleneck of pre-training.
+Thus, the community is bound to the decisions made by organizations capable of training LLMs regarding their structure and the data they use, and they may suffer downstream consequences for such reliance.
+Performance degradation may happen since the pre-trained model, further fine-tuned for a specific downstream task, is the dominant upper bound for the downstream model's performances.
 Thus, we propose developing systems capable of the distributed \emph{pre-training} of LLMs that can accommodate the variety of hardware and data available in the AI community.
-This may include training from scratch if the model's size permits, starting from pre-initialized weights and retraining the entire model instead of only a limited subset of parameters.
+Nevertheless, this new paradigm may include training from scratch if the model's size permits, starting from pre-initialized weights and retraining the entire model instead of only a limited subset of parameters.